webman-php/webman-manual/resource/doc/en/db/tutorial.md

 # Quick Start

-By default, webman uses [illuminate/database](https://github.com/illuminate/database), which is the database component of [laravel](https://learnku.com/docs/laravel/8.x/database/9400) and shares the same usage as laravel.
+webman's default database is [illuminate/database](https://github.com/illuminate/database), which is the database used in Laravel, and its usage is the same as in Laravel.

-However, you can refer to the [Using Other Database Components](others.md) section to use ThinkPHP or other databases.
+Of course, you can refer to the "Using Other Database Components" section in the document to use ThinkPHP or other databases.

 ## Installation

-Run `composer require -W illuminate/database illuminate/pagination illuminate/events symfony/var-dumper` to install the required dependencies.
+`composer require -W illuminate/database illuminate/pagination illuminate/events symfony/var-dumper`

-After installation, restart the server to apply the changes (reload will not work).
+After installation, restart is required (reload is invalid).

-> **Note**
+> **Tip**
-> If you don't need pagination, database events, or SQL printing, you only need to execute the following command:
+> If you don't need pagination, database events, or print SQL, you only need to execute
 > `composer require -W illuminate/database`

 ## Database Configuration
 `config/database.php`
 ```php

 return [
     // Default database
     'default' => 'mysql',